amanforindia/imagekit-python/README.md

 ```

-If the upload succeeds, `error` will be `null,` and the `result` will be the same as what is received from ImageKit's servers.
+If the upload succeeds, `error` will be `None,` and the `response` will be the same as what is received from ImageKit's servers.
-If the upload fails, `error` will be the same as what is received from ImageKit's servers, and the `result` will be null.
+If the upload fails, `error` will be the same as what is received from ImageKit's servers, and the `response` will be `None`.
 Learn more from the sample app in this repository.

 ## File Management